-Children in poor countries face many barriers to accessing an education.
-Some are obvious — like not having a school to go to — while others are more subtle, like the teacher at the school not having had the training needed to effectively help children to learn.
-Here we list 10 major barriers to education, and look at how the Global Partnership for Education is working to overcome them.
+Children living in poverty face many barriers to accessing an education.
+Some are obvious — like not having a school to go to — while others are more subtle.
+Like the teacher at the school not having had the training needed to help children learn effectively.

 1. A lack of funding for education